octobercms/docs/cms-installation.md

+## Please note: October is still under development and cannot be installed just yet

 There are two ways you can install October, either using the Wizard or Command-line installation process.
 Before you proceed, you should check that your server meets the minimum system requirements.

 #### Minimum System Requirements